Growth and collapse of subsystem complexity under random unitary circuits

 \section{Complexity growth of a larger region}

 Let $\sigma$ be a density operator obtained by tracing out a subsystem of $L - \ell$ qudits from a pure state on~$L$ qudits.
-So, $\sigma$ is supported on $\ell$ qudits but the rank of~$\sigma$ is bounded from above by~$q^{L-\ell}$.
-We consider the probability that the random circuit produces two states~$\sigma$ there are close to each other in fidelity.
+So, $\sigma$ is supported on $\ell$ qudits.
+We consider the probability that the random circuit produces two states~$\sigma$ there are close to each other.
 The case where $\ell = L$ was considered in~\cite{Chen2024}.
-Here, the near-orthogonality means that the fidelity between any pair is at most~$0.1$.
-Our probability estimate will use a two-step argument.